Panquesito7/Panquesito7/README.md

 About 3 years ago (in 2019), I registered at GitHub to fix a single bug.
 Yes, just a single bug in a [Minetest](https://minetest.net) [mod](https://github.com/shivajiva101/smartshop),\
 and it has lead me to learn a lot about collaboration, open source, communication, and much more. 🚀

-Currently, I'm an active open-source advocate and community manager in **30+ communities**.
+Currently, I'm an active open-source advocate and community moderator in **30+ communities**.
 You can find me on various\
 communities, such as [The Algorithms](https://the-algorithms.com), [Design & Code](https://www.designandcode.us/), [Devicon](https://devicon.dev), [Community Classroom](https://www.commclassroom.org), [Sema](https://semasoftware.com), and many more. 💻

 I am always ready and open to work on new and challenging stuff.
-Whether it's about open-source, community management, coding stuff, I can do it!\
+Whether it's about open-source, community management/moderation, coding stuff, I can do it!\
 I can be working on 5+ projects at the same time without getting stressed.
 After all, it's something fun that I like to do that benefits other people.
 It benefits the community: it benefits open-source.

 <a href="https://liberapay.com/Panquesito7/donate"><img src="https://img.shields.io/liberapay/receives/Panquesito7.svg?logo=liberapay"></a>